-Establishing your tech business in Ontario can be challenging, but there are many startup resources to support entrepreneurship, including the Ontario Network of Entrepreneurs (ONE).
-ONE is a vast network of mentors, innovation centres, and other entrepreneurs that you can use to establish and grow your business.
-ONE Centres include Regional Innovation Centres (RIC) and Small Business Enterprise Centres (SBEC); together these innovation hubs help early-stage businesses grow and mature into globally-competitive firms.
+Establishing your tech business in Ontario can be challenging, but there are many startup resources to support entrepreneurship.
+Ontario Regional Innovation Centres (RIC) offer a vast network of mentors, innovation centres, and other entrepreneurs that you can use to establish and grow your business.

 Regional Innovation Centres are primarily targeted towards tech startups and are meant to accelerate the early stages of business development.

 There are 17 RICs across Ontario that, among other supports, provide programming, mentorship, workspace, and access to startup funding.
 Tech startups should be aware of their local Regional Innovation Centre’s resources and reach out to learn more about how it can help scale their business concept faster.

 Getting started with a Regional Innovation Centre is easy!
 To find the RIC closest to you, visit the Ontario RIC website to find a location.

 Regional Innovation Centres provide access points to programs and services including: